SFStefenon/DamLevelHydroelectric/README.md

 # Wavelet-Seq2Seq-LSTM with Attention

-This repository presents an optimized EWT-Seq2Seq-LSTM with attention mechanism model.
+This repository presents a wavelet Seq2Seq long short-term memory network with attention mechanism model.

 Two time-varying sequences are generated to evaluate a sequence-to-sequence learning (Seq2Seq) signal.